EightBitGuru/FAST-40/README.md

 ## Usage

 FAST-40 supports all VIC-20 character glyphs and control characters, including those for cursor positioning, colour selection, reverse-mode, etc. The VIC-20 keyboard does not emit characters for the SHIFT/C= key combination which performs the toggle between upper-case and lower-case character sets, but these non-printing characters do exist - generated with CHR$(14) and CHR$(142) - and are supported.

+Performance tests yield a character output rate superior to the native 22x23 mode - ranging between 7% to 40% faster, depending on the workload complexity.

 ### Memory Requirements